 “I look at the prosecution table and who’s sitting there is Jeannie Rhee.
 Jeannie Rhee is a member of the strike force investigating me.
 She was Hillary Clinton’s lawyer in the illegal server case – in the missing email case – she represented the Clinton Foundation against charges of racketeering.
 Why is a rabid Clinton partisan attack dog running the investigation into Roger Stone?

 Aaron Zelinsky, who was a counselor to Hillary Clinton’s State Department and whose emails are actually among the emails published by Wikileaks, who Rod Rosenstein’s assistant in the U.S. Attorney’s office was – recommended according to a number of media sources for a job on the task force, which violates the regulations requiring independence from the justice department by the special counsel.
 So, this is a get-Trump hit squad, and Roger Stone is collateral damage.

 What will happen to Roger Stone is anyone’s guess.
-But the words of French philosopher Montesquieu have an uneasy relevance as the Mueller probe continues to haul away political figures and private citizens at an alarming rate: “There is no crueler tyranny than that which is perpetuated under the shield of law and in the name of justice.”We value your comments!
-Please weigh in on our comment section below.
+But the words of French philosopher Montesquieu have an uneasy relevance as the Mueller probe continues to haul away political figures and private citizens at an alarming rate: “There is no crueler tyranny than that which is perpetuated under the shield of law and in the name of justice.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com